jeffpar/pcjs/software/pcx86/sys/ext/softlogic/carousel/2.0.3/index.md

     autoType: $date\r$time\rB:\rDIR\r
 ---

-NOTE: Software Carousel was distributed on a copy-protected diskette that is not fully supported in PCjs.
+NOTE: Software Carousel was distributed on a copy-protected diskette that still has [issues](#issues) in PCjs.
-See [Issues](#issues) for more information.

 {% include machine.html id="ibm5170" %}